 Ruby on Rails Framework Examples: Airbnb, Kickstarter, BaseCamp, CafePress

-Laravel features expressive and elegant syntax, helping make coding faster, and leveraging a powerful Blade template engine.
-CodeIgniter offers a light framework that has one of the smallest footprints, saving time with less coding needed.
-CakePHP is considered the “workhouse” of the three, leveraging a scaffolding system and deferring to convention over configuration, which saves time in development.
+Laravel features are expressive and elegant syntax, helping make coding faster and leveraging a powerful Blade template engine.
+CodeIgniter offers a light framework with one of the smallest footprints, saving time with less coding needed.
+CakePHP is considered the “workhouse” of the three; leveraging a scaffolding system and deferring to convention over configuration saves development time.

 PHP Framework Examples: MyRank (Laravel), Casio (CodeIgniter), Nissan (CodeIgniter), 10FastFingers (CakePHP)

-What is Django?
 Django is an open-source framework for Python that encourages rapid, scalable development and clean design.
-Django’s aim is to provide almost everything you need, making it fast to piece together what you need from existing extras.
+Django aims to provide everything you need, making it easy to piece your needs.
 Django is popular for visual effects, games, and interactive services.